Divide-By-0/ideas-for-projects-people-would-use/README.md

    - Edit: In progress with Nalin
 - A very simple browser extension that detects if a website that claims to be ZK is sending any information to a server, or is clientside only
 - Create a GitHub org for non-censored DeFi frontends, as suggested [here](https://twitter.com/smsunarto/status/1560897907405901824).
 Host them under an uncensorable domain as well.
+- A stablecoin for basket-of-goods price index, which adjusts the interest rates of its vaults to create this peg i.e. (us dollar / inflation).
+It maintains surplus in the Treasury by issuing gas options, allowing a simple on chain derivates framework to generate actual income in other cryptocurrencies allowing it to deviate from the dollar.